lambda2/rapis/README.md

 The HTTP client that doesn't support PUT, PATCH or DELETE requests must send a POST request with an `X-HTTP-Method-Override` header specifying the desired verb.

-The API must correctly handle this header.
+The server must correctly handle this header.
 When it is set, it take precedence over the original request method.

 ### Status codes